Residence Life Associate

 Position Description:

 The Residence Life Associate is a live-in position responsible for overseeing and supporting students residing in Lenfest Hall.
-Moreover, the Associate will assist with various day-to-day projects and tasks, including facilities management support, policy enforcement, safety management, program management and support, customer service, room and building preparation, and various other administrative projects and duties.
+Additionally, the RLA will assist with various day-to-day projects and tasks, including facilities management support, policy enforcement, safety management, program management and support, customer service, room and building preparation, and other administrative projects and duties.

-Part-time: 25 hours per weekdays/times flexible, including some evening and weekend hours and participation in on-call duty.
+Part-time: 25 hours per week (flexible), including some evening and weekend hours and participation in Tier 2 on-call duty rotation.

 Supervisor/Contact